Skip to content

 Kings

-Courts can show people, aspects of the self, or approaches to a situation.
-Context and question decide which meaning applies.
+Courts can represent people, aspects of yourself, or approaches to a situation.
+Context and your question decide which meaning applies.

 Pentacles